open-telemetry/opentelemetry-js/doc/metrics.md

 sure that the metrics get collected by your metrics backend.
 The most common formats that are used are Prometheus and OLTP.

-The latter is the [Opentelemetry protocol format](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/protocol/otlp.md) which is supported by the Opentelemetry Collector.
+The latter is the [OpenTelemetry protocol format](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/protocol/otlp.md) which is supported by the OpenTelemetry Collector.
 The former is based on the [OpenMetrics format](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md) can be consumed by Prometheus and Thanos or other OpenMetrics compatible backends.

-_Note_: Both Opentelemetry Javascript and Opentelemetry Collector support exporters for different formats, such as [Cloud Monitoring](https://github.com/GoogleCloudPlatform/opentelemetry-operations-js/tree/master/packages/opentelemetry-cloud-monitoring-exporter).
+_Note_: Both OpenTelemetry JavaScript and OpenTelemetry Collector support exporters for different formats, such as [Cloud Monitoring](https://github.com/GoogleCloudPlatform/opentelemetry-operations-js/tree/master/packages/opentelemetry-cloud-monitoring-exporter).

 ## Exporting measurements to Prometheus

-If you want to export your metrics to Prometheus you need to initialize Opentelemetry to use the Prometheus exporter `PrometheusExporter` which is included in the `@opentelemetry/exporter-prometheus`-package.
+If you want to export your metrics to Prometheus you need to initialize OpenTelemetry to use the Prometheus exporter `PrometheusExporter` which is included in the `@opentelemetry/exporter-prometheus`-package.